Academic Publications

 SBES'22: XXXVI Brazilian Symposium on Software Engineering, October, 2022

-This paper presents Porifera, a collaborative tool to support Systematic Literature Review (SLR)
+This paper presents Porifera, a collaborative tool to support Systematic

 and